 Maybe you have sweet potatoes in your pantry that are starting to lose their appeal, but you don't know what to do with them.

-3. Pick the Base Ingredients for Your Healthy Breakfast Hash
+3. Building The Base of Your Healthy Breakfast Hash

 Vegetables in the allium family include garlic, onions, shallots, leeks, and scallions (also called green onions).
 These ingredients are a great, easy way to build flavor in your dish.